gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classBslExplicitPredCorrRTheta.md

 * `LogicalToPhysicalMapping` A class describing a mapping from curvilinear coordinates to Cartesian coordinates.
 * `LogicalToPseudoPhysicalMapping` A class describing a mapping from curvilinear coordinates to pseudo-Cartesian coordinates.
+* `PolarPoissonLikeSolver` The type of the solver for the Poisson-like equation on the polar plane.